FRRouting/frr/doc/user/pim.rst

 .. clicmd:: show ip pim assert

    Display information about asserts in the PIM system for S,G mroutes.
+   This command does not show S,G Channel states that in a NOINFO state.

 .. clicmd:: show ip pim assert-internal